AVJdataminer/Notes/All_notes.md

 #### 21 May 2020
  - just simple git repo for now
  - Check out [Fastpages for github pages](https://fastpages.fast.ai/) blog with markdowns
- - Add a python program to insert images in notes based on name or dates specified in location
+ - Wrote a script called 'git_url.py' to create permanent links for images from browser url.

 ### From AWS marketplace developer ML powered solution
  - model zoo's